“Streets Raised Us. Horses Saved Us.”

 CNN + Film Independent, 2021 Documentary Series Intensive Fellow

-Anwar is an intimate sci-fi short about a mother who chooses to live forever and a son who longs for heaven by award-winning Director Fawaz Al-Matrouk, starring Kerry Bishé (Argo, Halt & Catch Fire) and Jay Abdo (Queen of the Desert).
+About a mother who chooses to live forever and a son who longs for heaven, by award-winning Director Fawaz Al-Matrouk, starring Kerry Bishé (Argo, Halt & Catch Fire) and Jay Abdo (Queen of the Desert).
 I served on set as an Assistant Director, BTS photographer, and Drone Operator, supporting production, scheduling, and aerial cinematography.
 I contributed to the film’s fundraising push by creating behind-the-scenes content, interviewing the cast and crew to craft a series of story-driven videos that captured the film’s heart and vision.

 See my behind the scenes photography below.

 Set against the rugged beauty of American Canyon, Northern California, this intimate short film explores family, community, and second chances.
 Through honesty and heart, it reveals how one woman’s fight for redemption inspires hope in everyone around her.
-Official Selection, Equus Film and Arts Festival 2025.
+Best Super Short Doc, Equus Film and Arts Festival 2025.